-If you notice that rainwater is no longer beading up on your rainfly:
+If you notice that the coating no longer makes water bead up on your rainfly:

-1. Collect your kit: a rag or towel, a bucket of tepid water, and a bottle of waterproofing spray (like Gear Aid Revivex or Nikwax Tent and Gear SolarProof).
+- Collect together a rag or towel, a bucket of tepid water, and a bottle of waterproofing DWR spray such as Gear Aid Revivex or Nikwax Tent and Gear SolarProof.

-2. Pitch your tent and spray down the fly with water.
+- Pitch your shelter and spray down the fly with water.

-3. Spray the waterproof treatment evenly over the rainfly’s exterior.
+- Spray the waterproof treatment evenly over the outer fly exterior.

-The seams in a tent are its greatest points of weakness, mainly due to the fact that they have hundreds of tiny needle holes created in the process of stitching two pieces of fabric together.
-If you discover your tent has a leak, therefore, this is the first place to check.
+Most modern tents, aside from perhaps budget models, have their seams sealed.
+However, the seams are still a tent’s greatest points of weakness.
+Mainly because they have hundreds of tiny needle holes in them created in the process of stitching two pieces of fabric together.
+If you discover your tent leaks, this is the first place to check.

-While most tents have sealed seams, the tape or treatment used to create the “seal” requires occasional renewal over the tent’s lifespan.
+The tape or treatment used to create the “seal” on all the seams requires occasional renewal over the tent’s lifespan.
 Here’s how it’s done:

-3. Pitch your rainfly inside out or lay it out on a flat surface with the underside exposed.
+- Pitch your rain fly inside out or lay it out on a flat surface with the inner side exposed.

-4. Gently remove any flaking tape, leaving intact tape in place.
+- Gently remove any flaking tape, leaving any intact tape in place.

-5. Wipe down each seam with your rag and rubbing alcohol.
+- Wipe down each seam with your rag and the alcohol.

 - Using a small brush apply a thin layer of sealant to the seams.